sitMCella/azure-terraform-ssl-certificate-renewal/README.md

   "tenant_id": "xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",
   "subscription_id": "xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",
   "client_id": "xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",
-  "client_secret": "xxxxxxxxxxxxxxxxx"
+  "client_secret": "xxxxxxxxxxxxxxxxx",
+  "domain_name": "domain.xyz",
+  "email_address": "account@email.com",
+  "pfx_password": "pfxpa$$word"
 }
 ```

 The "tenant_id" property corresponds to the Microsoft Entra tenant ID.
 The "subscription_id" property
 correspond to the Azure Subscription ID.
 The "client_id" and "client_secret" properties correspond
 to the client ID and secret of the App Registration.
+The "domain_name" property corresponds to the
+name of the custom domain created in the domain registrar.
+The "email_address" property corresponds to
+the email address used for creating the SSL certificate.
+The "pfx_password" property corresponds to the
+password for the PFX SSL Certificate.

 ## Provision Solution